 What if it didn't work or something doesn't look right?

 Don't worry!
-If something seems off or if you didn't get close to that 45%, it just means you need to play around with your tensions a bit.
+If something seems off or if you didn't get close to that 45%, it probably just means you need to play around with your tensions a bit.
 If you still have more fabric left from the piece you did your trial run on, trim off the section that you have shirred so far so you can use the remainder of the piece without that shirring affecting your new results.
 If you used it all, find another piece of scrap for a new trial run.

 The Drop-In Bobbin